-- Preview documents before printing. - Save documents to print later. - Print to a file. - Change page layout, formatting, and printer properties. - Use the PC Printer Queues display and the AS/400 Printer Queues display to monitor and control printers and print jobs. - Use the Print Log display to monitor completed print jobs. - Use advanced printer features such as font mapping and character translation. - Install the Rumba AS/400 printer as a Windows system service.
+- Preview documents before printing - Save documents to print later - Print to a file - Change page layout, formatting, and printer properties - Use the PC Printer Queues display, and the AS/400 Printer Queues display, to monitor and control printers and print jobs - Use the Print Log display to monitor completed print jobs - Use advanced printer features such as font mapping and character translation - Install the Rumba AS/400 printer as a Windows system service

-Printing host documents on a PC printer
+Printing AS/400 and mainframe documents on a PC printer

-When you have configured and connected the Rumba printer, you can send host print jobs to your current Windows printer by simply opening the host application, then printing the document as usual.
+When you have configured and connected the Rumba printer, you can send host print jobs to your current Windows printer by simply opening the host application, and then printing the document as usual.
 You can also preview documents and save them to print later, print to a file, or change the page layout, formatting, and printer properties.

-If you try a Rumba printer operation, but have not installed a Windows printer, the Printer Wizard automatically prompts you to install a Windows printer and guides you through the installation process.
-Normally, you add printers by selecting Devices and Printers from the Windows Start menu or Control Panel.
+If you attempt a Rumba printer operation, but have not installed a Windows printer, the Printer Wizard automatically prompts you to install a Windows printer, and guides you through the installation process.
+Normally, you add printers by clicking the Printers icon in your Windows Control Panel.